Twin Cities Area Drunk Driving Defense Lawyer

 James Blumberg Law – A Drunk Driving Defense Attorney in Dakota County, MN

 As a former Assistant Dakota County Attorney, James Blumberg is familiar with how prosecutors build their cases and knows the pitfalls of drunk driving prosecution.
 He will go after these weaknesses and build the strongest possible case for you, both on criminal and administrative matters.
-If you face a DWI charge in the Minneapolis-St. Paul area, including Dakota County and Anoka County, call Apple Valley DWI lawyer James Blumberg today.
+If you face a DWI charge in the Minneapolis-St. Paul area, including Dakota County, Scott County, Sibley County, Rice County, Olmsted County, Dodge County, and Carver County.
+Call Apple Valley DWI lawyer James Blumberg today.
 Call (952) 431-7758 to set up a free consultation.